cs230-stanford/website-winter-2020/README.md

 - A local version of the website should be accessible at `http://127.0.0.1:4000`.

 ### Publish the website
+- You can run `sh deploy.sh` now for deployment if you have set up the SSH config for rice.stanford.edu
 #### Generate a publishable version
 From terminal run `JEKYLL_ENV=production jekyll build` in the top folder for a local version of the website.
 A publishable HTML version of the website will be available in the `_site` folder.